Hotmoka/hotmoka/README.md

 The `moka create` command requires to specify who pays for the object creation (our account), then the fully-qualified name of the class that we want to instantiate (`io.takamaka.family.Person`) followed by the actual arguments passed to its constructor.
-The classpath refers to the jar that we have installed previously. `moka create` checks if we really want to proceed (and pay).
+The classpath refers to the jar that we have installed previously.
+The `moka create` command asks for the password of the payer account and checks if we really want to proceed (and pay).
 Then it ends up in failure (`TransactionException`).
 Note that all offered gas has been spent.